 Why does my word count differ between Microsoft Word and online counters?

-Does word count still matter for SEO in 2025?
+Does word count still matter for Google SEO in 2026?